JoeyFenny/utopia/readme.md

 # Utopia - Full Stack Cross-Platform App

 A modern, cross-platform application built with React Native, Next.js, and GraphQL.
-This monorepo contains all the necessary components for the mobile app (Expo), web app (Next.js), and backend server.
+This monorepo contains all the necessary components for the mobile app (Expo), web app (Next.js), and a backend server.

 ## 🏗 Project Structure